yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 > This is an ongoing series of blog posts about the next iteration of the [Lesson Infrastructure]({{ site.url }}/posts-by-tags/#lesson-infrastructure).
 > Find more about our [Design Principles][depr] and our [Path to the Design for the Lesson Website][ux-path]

-As our community has grown, it became evident that our infrastructure would not easily scale as lessons would rapidly fall out-of-date with the current toolchains and styling.
+As our community has grown, it became evident that our current lesson infrastructure would not scale well as implementing updates involves complex manual steps.
 It was also evident that the lesson development toolchain was intimidating enough that it was---in and of itself---a barrier to contribution.
+When this infrastructure was created back in 2016, we had only a few lessons that were maintained by a small group of maintainers who were able to install the toolchain and render them locally.
+We now have more than 100 official and community-developed lessons combined and it's clear that the ability to install and keep the infrastructure up-to-date on one's machine is a rare traite.
-We proposed [design principles of the next iteration of the lesson template][depr] to guide us in making lesson contribution a better experience for all involved.
+Thus, We proposed [design principles of the next iteration of the lesson template][depr] to guide us in making lesson contribution a better experience for all involved.
 Of course, [as we have learned from previous iterations of the lesson template][previous-iteration], we need to create something that works *for the community*.
-This is why, when we had a stable (but not necessarily fully-featured) framework, we needed to test it with the community.
+This is why, when we had a stable (but not necessarily fully-featured) framework, we needed to test it *with the community*.

 After investigating several options for our lesson infrastructure, we realized that the [R publishing ecosystem][rmd] aligned best with our values because it has friendly communities, is available as a binary application on all operating systems, and allows us to integrate with all the features we currently offer.
 From this idea, we created three R packages to host the engine, validator, and styling, called [{sandpaper}], [{pegboard}], and [{varnish}], respectively.